allu69/apex-legends/README.md

-# apex-legends
+# wip
-my files for fnna with darknet
+uploading my files here and will be sharing trainfiles when they are good enough